-As for dependent children who are covered by both parents’ dental plans, the policy that pays first is decided by the dental plan or by state laws.
+As for dependent children who are covered by both parents’ dental plans, typically the policy that pays first is decided by the dental plan or by state laws.
 Most plans use the birthday rule, which says the plan belonging to the spouse with a birthday occurring earlier in the calendar year is primary.
 Others automatically consider the father’s plan primary.
-If a dependent child’s parents are divorced or separated, a court ruling takes precedence.
+If a dependent child’s parents are divorced or separated, typically a court ruling takes precedence.

 Non-duplication of benefits rules